Social Work: Accelerated 16-Month Program

 Hands-on Experience in Field Work

 A renowned leader in Social Work education, Simmons University’s MSW program emphasizes the application of academic knowledge through direct-practice internships, interacting with individuals, groups, and agencies for deeper learning and expertise.
-Simmons field education faculty meet with students to ensure academic and career goals are met through best-fit placements.
-Students in the accelerated MSW program complete two field work experiences which are facilitated by a field placement specialist.
+Simmons practicum education faculty meet with students to ensure academic and career goals are met through best-fit placements.
+Students in the accelerated MSW program complete two field work experiences which are facilitated by a practicum placement specialist.

 MSW Admission Requirements